 The Proposal Narrative should be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; and should not exceed 15 numbered pages.
+The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; and should not exceed 20 numbered pages.
 If the Proposal Narrative fails to comply with these length restrictions, OJP may consider such noncompliance in peer review and in final award decisions.
-Tables, charts, and graphs included in the program narrative can be created in a legible font smaller than 12-point and will count toward the page limit.
+Tables, charts, and graphs can be included in the program narrative and can be created in a legible font of not smaller than 8-point; those items will count toward the page limit.